-Central - Plan code N7:

-States of Iowa and Kentucky
+Central - Plan code N7: Iowa and Kentucky

-Northeast: Plan code V4: (NEW FOR 2018)

-States of Maryland, Pennsylvania, District of Columbia and Virginia
+Northeast: Plan code V4: District of Columbia, Maryland, Pennsylvania, and Virginia

 Section 2.
-Changes for 2018
+Changes for 2020

 Do not rely only on these change descriptions; this section is not an official statement of benefits.
 For that, go to Section 5 Benefits.
 Also, we edited and clarified language throughout the brochure; any language change not shown here is a clarification that does not change benefits.